 - 10. The complete system is depicted in Figure 13.
 Note that the SOPC Builder automatically chooses names for the various components.
 The names are not necessarily descriptive enough to be easily associated with the target design, but they can be changed.
 In Figure 2, we use the names Switches and LEDs for the parallel input and output interfaces, respectively.
 These names can be used in the implemented system.
-Right-click on the pio_0 name and then select Rename.
+Right-click on the pio 0 name and then select Rename.
 Change the name to Switches.
-Similarly, change pio_1 to LEDs. - 11.
+Similarly, change pio 1 to LEDs. - 11.
 The base and end addresses of the various components in the designed system can be assigned by the user, but they can also be assigned automatically by the SOPC Builder.
 We will choose the latter possibility.
-So, select the command (using the menus at the top af the SOPC Builder window) System > Auto-Assign Base Addresses, which produces the assignment shown in Figure 14.
+So, select the command (using the menus at the top of the SOPC Builder window) System > Assign Base Addresses, which produces the assignment shown in Figure 14.

 Figure 13.
-The complete system.
+The complete system on a DE-series board.

 Figure 14.
-The final specification.
+The final specification on a DE-series board.